amandesai01/chronicle/README.md

-# chronicle
+# Chronicle - A JDBC LOGIN PROJECT Along with DASHBOARD.
-This is a NetBeans Project using mysql-connector-java-8.0.13.
+This is a NetBeans Project using `mysql-connector-java-8.0.13` .
 It is a simple JDBC Project with login-logout system and Dashboard.
 You can Register with "registerhere.java".
 Login with "MainSc.java".